 No subsidies are available for dissertations published via the university server if this forms a part of normal services provided by the university.
 Subsidies can be provided for books published by a university press, for example, where additional costs are incurred.

 Here you should state the number of publications for which you seek funding.
-Please provide a breakdown according to publishers/publication platforms and differentiate between articles and books.
+Please provide a breakdown according to publishers/publication platforms and differentiate between articles and books wherever possible.

 Be sure to provide separate details of numbers and funding amounts for retroactive applications.
-Please state how you arrived at this number (e.g. true-up calculation by MPDL Services GmbH, extrapolation for 2020, 2021).
+Please state how you arrived at this number (e.g. true-up calculation by MPDL Services GmbH, extrapolation for the current period).

 You should use clearly structured tables as far as possible.